fabnicolas/vistriker-FE/README.md

 ## Android APK
 The APK you will build is developed using Cordova 7.0.0 w/ CrossWalk 2.3.0.
+To install the mobile application, you can:
+- Download it from Aptoide: https://vistriker.it.aptoide.com/
-Follow those instructions if you want to build the APK.
+- Follow those instructions to build an armv7/x86 APK for your mobile device.

 ### Prerequirements